a-b-street/abstreet/docs/design.md

 	  active. remember it's active and just call it directly next time in event(), until it says its no longer active.
 	- then figure out the implications for color

+	tomorrow:
+	- maybe dont make event() return if active or not, maybe have a separate method? or just in event, do stuff first, and then have this query at the end.
+	- another refactor to do -- initiate plugins based on current_selection_state in UI or the plugin, but stop mixing so much